radiosilence/redux-rx-http/README.md

 works by having a single API action where the side-effect actions (request, success, error, cancel) are passed in with the initial action in a clean, consistent way.
 Oh, and we have type definitions!

-### As of version 0.14, fetch is used internally.
-This means you will have to inject fetch as a dependency
-in your `createStore` function, whether that's global browser fetch, *whatwg-fetch* or *isomorphic-fetch*.
+> **Important note:** As of version 0.14, fetch is used internally.
+This means you will have to inject fetch as a dependency in your `createStore` function, whether that's global browser fetch, *whatwg-fetch* or *isomorphic-fetch*.